Welcome to the Sophia Project

 quoted in Alone with the Alone by Henry Corbin, (1997).

 But this is not just my project, as I eventually came to understand it.
-Indeed, a phenomenal story began to emerge as I began to look more deeply into Sophia, The Goddess of Wisdom.
+Indeed, I stumbled onto a phenomenal story that features this figure Sophia, Goddess of Wisdom.
 Specifically, it was through the pages of the less known and even less understood Gnostic texts where this enigmatic Sophia not only grabbed my attention, she jolted me to my core.

-It is within the pages of this website that I hope to inspire others to not only find inspiration from the Story of Sophia, but to recognize that this story is like a doorway into some phenomenal mysteries, of who we are, where we came from and where we are destined to return to.
+It is within the pages of this website that I hope to inspire others with many themes, songs, and poems that relate to this creation story of Sophia but to recognize that this story is like a doorway into some phenomenal mysteries, of who we are, where we came from and where we are destined to return to.

 In 2009, I visited Notre Dame Cathedral in Paris and stumbled on some images that I believe may refer to the Gnostic mysteries of Sophia.
 As I will investigate, designs of the earliest “gothic” cathedrals in France may have been inspired by documents recovered by the earliest Knights Templars upon their return from Jerusalem in the 12th century.